hirokoymj/gcp-study-note/PCA/ExamTopic/UdemyTest4.md

 **Question 45**

-- A. Configure the GKE cluster as a private cluster.
+- A. Configure the GKE cluster as a private cluster, and configure Cloud NAT Gateway for the cluster subnet.
 98%
 - [Workloads on private GKE clusters unable to access internet](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters#workloads_on_private_clusters_unable_to_access_internet)
-  Ensure you configure the Cloud NAT gateway to apply at least the following subnet IP address ranges for the subnet that your cluster uses:
+- Ensure you configure the Cloud NAT gateway to apply at least the following subnet IP address ranges for the subnet that your cluster uses:
 - Cloud NAT allows the resources in private subnet to access the internet—for updates, patching, config management, and more—in a controlled and efficient manner.